Davej66/m2-travelseeker/README.md

 ## Acknowledgements

-Thanking my mentor [Richard Wells](https://github.com/D0nni387/) for his invaluable guidance and support.
-His suggestions during the mid-review led to improvements to website and accelerated my development and comprehension, furthermore at the final review.
+Thanking my mentor [Richard Wells](https://github.com/D0nni387/) for his invaluable guidance and continuing support.
+His input during the mid-review, furthermore at the final review helped me attain a comprehensive search facility used in this project.

-Support from the slack community when seeking assistance for that gentle nudge in the right direction.
+Support from the slack community when seeking assistance for the wealth of infomation available.